Solving the need for

 A global 50% increase in demand for eggs from 2020 to 2035 will exacerbate the issue of male chick culling at a faster pace

 removing the need for male chick culling altogether.

 By integrating our technology into your line:

-- Female layer breed will lay eggs, from which only female layers will hatch
+- Our female layer breed will lay eggs, from which only wild-type female layers will hatch

-- Male earliest embryos will cease developing soon after fertilization and will not hatch, eliminating the need for sexing, sorting and culling
+- Male embryos will cease developing in early embryogenesis and will not hatch, eliminating the need for sexing, sorting and culling

 - Both the egg-layer hens and the table-eggs that they lay are non-GMO, and are genetically identical to the egg-layers and eggs currently used in the industry